Guéla Doué

-Guéla Doué (born 17 October 2002) is a French professional footballer who plays as a right-back for Ligue 1 club Rennes.
+Guéla Maho Lewis Doué (born 17 October 2002) is a professional footballer who plays as a right-back for Ligue 1 club Strasbourg.
+Born in France, he plays for the Ivory Coast national team.

 Club career

-Early career in Rennes
+Rennes

-Having joined the Stade Rennais as an eight years old, Guéla Doué was part of a 2002 generation comprising the likes of Eduardo Camavinga, Brandon Soppy and Georginio Rutter.
+Having joined Rennes as an eight year old, Guéla Doué was part of a 2002 generation comprising the likes of Eduardo Camavinga, Brandon Soppy and Georginio Rutter.
 He began playing with Rennes National 3 reserves in 2020–21.

 The young defender signed his first professional contract with the club on 18 November 2021.
 His progress through the 2021–22 season was however halted by a serious injury, making his way back with the reserve only in May 2022, still managing to help them winning promotion to the National 2 after only narrowly topping the Brittany group.

-First professional season in Brittany

-Guéla Doué made his first team debut during the 2022 summer friendlies, joining his brother Désiré on the field against Caen.
+Doué made his first team debut during the 2022 summer friendlies, joining his brother Désiré on the field against Caen.

 Having already appeared several times on the bench in Ligue 1 under Bruno Génésio's management, on 17 January 2023 Guéla extended his contract with the club until 2025.

 He made his senior debut with Rennes in a 3–0 league win over Strasbourg on 1 February 2023, coming in as a late substitute for his younger brother, who had just became the youngest ever player to deliver an assist and score a goal in a Ligue 1 game.

+Strasbourg

+On 26 July 2024, Doué joined Strasbourg by signing a contract until 2029.
+On 18 August, he made his debut in the Ligue 1 opener against Montpellier HSC, which ended in a 1–1 draw.
+On 9 November, he scored the first goal of his professional career in a 1–3 defeat against Monaco.

+International career

+Doué was born in France, to an Ivorian father and French mother.
+He holds dual-citizenship and holds Ivorian by descent.
+He was called up to the Ivory Coast U23s for a set of matches in March 2023.

+Doué made his debut for the senior Ivory Coast national team on 23 March 2024 in a friendly against Benin.

+Three days later, he scored his first national team goal, the winner in the 84th minute in a 2–1 friendly victory over Uruguay.

 Personal life

-Born in France, Doué is of Ivorian descent.
-His younger brother Désiré, and his cousins Yann Gboho and Marc-Olivier Doué are also professional footballers.
+Doué's younger brother Désiré, and his cousins Yann Gboho and Marc-Olivier Doué are also professional footballers.